OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Set on the campus of Virginia Commonwealth University, the Poe Festival is a three-day celebration of cinema, featuring creative young filmmakers and talented industry professionals, culminating in a red carpet awards ceremony.

-After an opening night gala, the action moves to a full day of screenings on Saturday, featuring the best narrative and documentary shorts of film students from major colleges and universities, to be held at the historic Grace Street Theater on the campus of Virginia Commonwealth University.
+The action moves to a full day of screenings on Saturday, featuring the best narrative and documentary shorts of film students from major colleges and universities, to be held at the historic Grace Street Theater on the campus of Virginia Commonwealth University.

 What could be more fun than an October weekend in the most hauntingly intriguing city in America?